What is employee retention?

 - Come up with appropriate training programs for employee growth:

 Hiring the right candidates is just work half done, it’s what comes after hiring that matters.
 Training the employees constantly according to the new developments in the company is what will keep them from leaving.

-This is one of the most challenging employee retention strategies that would require continuous effort from the employers for arranging training at regular intervals.
+This is one of the most challenging employee retention strategies that would require continuous effort from employers for arranging training at regular intervals.

 If the right candidates feel they aren’t in a workplace that’s exploring their true potential, they’ll quit and leave you in a position where you’d have to look for a replacement.
-By having training modules in place, one can encourage the new employees to work better and deliver better.
+By having training modules in place, one can encourage new employees to work better and deliver better.

 - Cultivate Team Spirit:

-This is the most powerful arrow in the employee retention strategies quiver which needs tactful management.
 Introduce the employees to a culture where they can share their thoughts about topics under discussion without hesitation.
 This will bring out different work cultures to the table and encourage them to be true to their work styles.